 If changing your eating and drinking habits doesn’t help, it’s definitely in your best interest to seek medical advice.
 In rare cases, this can be a sign of an electrolyte imbalance or damage to the liver or kidneys.

 While sweat and odor are absolutely nothing to be ashamed of, you should always seek out the root of the issue when you smell ammonia or vinegar.
-That way, you can rule out any pressing conditions and find a solution that will help keep the stench at bay.
+That way, you can rule out any pressing conditions and find a solution that will help keep the smell at bay.

 Regardless of how hard you try, public body odor is bound to happen at some point, and there’s no denying that it’s pretty mortifying.
 However, it’s important to remember that most humans experience it, and hey, if you’re really in a bind, grab a deodorant wipe and go to town!
 The discrete little wipes will help you fight the funk when you’re on the go.